lisagjh/lisagjh/README.md

 ## About Me

-I’m currently working as an Account Manager at Decowraps.
-Alongside this role, I’m working on a project to bring Decowraps’ Hardware Showroom to clients worldwide, making digital solutions accessible on a global scale.
+I’m currently working as Junior Project Lead at Decowraps.
+Alongside my responsibilities as project lead, I’m working on a project to bring Decowraps’ Hardware Showroom to clients worldwide.

 At the same time, I’m focused on growing as a Frontend Developer.
 I’m passionate about creating websites that are not only visually engaging but also accessible, performant, and user-friendly.